-Everyone loves strong and flexible muscles, but what about muscular endurance?
-Most of you have probably heard about it a hundred times but not really put any effort into building the endurance of your muscles.
+Everyone loves strong and flexible muscles, but what about muscular endurance exercises to build the real deal?
+Most of you have probably heard about it a hundred times but have not really put any effort into knowing the right muscular endurance exercises.
+Muscle endurance exercises are all about taking your physique to the next level.
+Muscular endurance activities are often fun and can be personalized to any fitness level.

 A muscle's or a set of muscle's ability to endure repeated contractions against resistance for an extended length of time is known as muscular endurance.